Dimitar-Iliev7/React-Food-Order-App/README.md

 # The app has the following features:

-Browse food items
+Browse food items,
-Add items to cart
+Add items to cart,
-Remove items from cart
+Remove items from cart,
 Place an order

 # Tech Stack
 The app was built with the following tech stack:
-React
+React,
-Vite
+Vite,
 CSS Modules